 Environmental impacts result from a complex set of interactions between materials and the environment.
 In LCA, there is a distinction between midpoint indicators and endpoint impacts.
-Midpoint indicators occur earlier than endpoint impacts in the cause-effect chain of events and are thus more direct consequences of a process.
-An example of a midpoint indicator could be the contribution to climate change, which is measured in kilograms of carbon dioxide-equivalent emissions from a given process.
+Midpoint indicators occur earlier than endpoint impacts in the cause-and-effect chain of events and are thus more direct consequences of a process.
+An example of a midpoint indicator could be the contribution to climate change, which is measured in kilograms of carbon dioxide equivalent (kg CO2-eq) emissions from a given process.
 When conducting an LCA, a practitioner might calculate this midpoint indicator in particular by:

 - Finding the greenhouse gases emitted per unit for all of the different material and energy flows specified in the inventory;

 - Multiplying these factors by the total amount of each flow;